 Related post: Top Art Galleries in Istanbul

-Are you ready to bring back your childhood memories?!
-Then, this museum is the place for you.
+Are you ready to go back to your childhood?!
+Then, this museum is the right place for you.
 Set in a former toy-shop, the Istanbul Toy Museum showcases old-fashioned toys and miniatures dating back 200 years, which will fill you with nostalgia and bring out your inner child.
-Don’t be deceived into thinking this museum is just for children but it appeals to all ages.
-The museum was founded by the poet and author, Sunay Akın, and opened on April 23, a national holiday in Turkey for children which was originally granted by the great leader Mustafa Kemal Ataturk.
-This 5-story building is located in Kadikoy and opens between 09:30 am – 6:00 pm with weekend opening extended to 7.00pm.
-There are concessions for children under 3, students, teachers and people over 65.
+Don’t be deceived into thinking this museum is just for children; it is appealing to all ages.
+The museum was founded by the poet and author, Sunay Akın, and opened on April 23, a national holiday in Turkey for children initially granted by the great leader Mustafa Kemal Ataturk.
+The museum has taken its place among the best museums in Istanbul in 2020.
+This 5-story building is located in Kadikoy and opens between 09:30 am – 6:00 pm.
+There is free entry for children under 3, students, teachers, and people over 65.

 Related post: 10 Fun Activities For Children in Istanbul

-Just its name is unique and interesting – like the museum itself!
-The building was the brainchild of architect Achille Manoussos in 1893 who built it to be the Bristol Hotel and later turned it into a museum.
+Its name is unique and exciting – like the museum itself!
+At the time of the Ottoman Empire, people used to call Beyoğlu neighborhood as “Pera”.
+The building was the brainchild of architect Achille Manoussos in 1893, who built it to be the Bristol Hotel and later turned it into a museum.
 A celebration of oriental style painting, the exhibition consists of oriental-inspired art from across the continent.
+It has three permanent exhibitions, which are Orientalist Paintings, Anatolian Weights and Measures, and Kütahya Tiles and Ceramics.
+Besides, having international projects with international museums and galleries.
+Due to its innovative exhibitions, audio-visual events, and academic works, Pera Museum has its place among the best museums in Istanbul still in 2020.

 Related post: Istanbul’s Most Prestigious Cultural Event: Biennial

 Have you ever wondered what it would be like to be blind?
-This interactive museum will help you to understand what it’s like to trust people based only on speech and touch.
+This interactive museum will help you to understand what it’s like to trust people based on speech and touch.
 You’ll learn empathy as well as gaining a bit more faith in your own senses.
 A unique yet touching experience for all located near the Gayrettepe Metro.
 Tickets can only be bought online from their site.
+It is an unforgettable experience that you should try out, one of the best activities to do in Istanbul.

 Related post: Accessible Istanbul